bhopals/essential-english/README.md

 - ADJECTIVES - What Kind?, How Many?, Which Thing?, Which One?, What Kind?
 - ADVERBS - How?, Where?, When?, Why?, In what Manner?, To what extent
+- SUBORDINATING Conjunctions - To join INDEPENDENT Clause with DEPENDENT Clause - JOIN with Comma
+- COORDINATING Conjunctions (for, and, nor, but, or, yet, so - FANBOYS) - to join TWO independent clause - NO COMMA in Between